lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 médias móveis das médias e variâncias para uso subsequente durante a previsão do modelo.

-Putting aside the algorithmic details, note the design pattern underlying our implementation of the layer.
-Typically, we define the mathematics in a separate function, say `batch_norm`.
-We then integrate this functionality into a custom layer, whose code mostly addresses bookkeeping matters, such as moving data to the right device context, allocating and initializing any required variables, keeping track of moving averages (here for mean and variance), and so on.
-This pattern enables a clean separation of mathematics from boilerplate code.
-Also note that for the sake of convenience we did not worry about automatically inferring the input shape here, thus we need to specify the number of features throughout.
-Do not worry, the high-level batch normalization APIs in the deep learning framework will care of this for us and we will demonstrate that later.

 Deixando de lado os detalhes algorítmicos, observe o padrão de design subjacente à nossa implementação da camada.
 Normalmente, definimos a matemática em uma função separada, digamos `batch_norm`.